MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-status-wwan-device-reset-status.md

 # NDIS_STATUS_WWAN_DEVICE_RESET_STATUS

 The NDIS_STATUS_WWAN_DEVICE_RESET_STATUS notification is sent by a modem miniport driver to inform the MB host of the reset status of the modem device.
-This notification is sent in response to an [OID_WWAN_DEVICE_RESET](oid-wwan-device-reset.md) query request.
+This notification is sent as an asynchronous response to an [OID_WWAN_DEVICE_RESET](oid-wwan-device-reset.md) set request.

 This notification uses the [NDIS_WWAN_DEVICE_RESET_STATUS](TBD) structure.